Caltrain Modernization Program: Electrical station configuration

-Power is supplied to the trains through an overhead contact system (OCS), consisting of a messenger wire, which assumes a parabolic shape due to sag, and a contact wire suspended below the messenger wire.
+Power is supplied to the trains through an overhead contact system (OCS), consisting of a messenger wire, which assumes a catenary shape due to sag, and a contact wire suspended below the messenger wire.
 The contact wire is nearly parallel to the ground, and supplies traction current to the pantograph(s) of an electric train.
 Both the messenger wire and the contact wire are energized with single-phase alternating current at 25 kV with a frequency of 60 Hz.
-This allows the OCS to be used for both Caltrain and future California High-speed Rail service, and this electrical configuration matches that of Amtrak (on the Northeast Corridor) and portions of the New Jersey Transit commuter rail system.
+This allows the OCS to be used for both Caltrain and future California High-speed Rail service, and this electrical configuration matches that of Amtrak on portions of the Northeast Corridor and portions of the New Jersey Transit commuter rail system.

 The 2×25 kV autotransformer electrification system includes a third energized parallel negative feeder wire which helps control electromagnetic field propagation.
 The feeder wire is electrified at the same voltage and frequency, but is shifted 180° out of phase so the voltage difference between the contact wire and the feeder wire is always 50kV.
 The choice of a 2×25 kV autotransformer system means more traction power facilities are required in total, but also requires fewer traction power substations.